utkar-sh/fetch-receipt-processor/README.md

 ## Usage

-### Submitting a ReceiptTo submit a receipt, send a POST request to the /receipts/process endpoint with the receipt data in the request body.
+### Submitting a Receipt

+To submit a receipt, send a POST request to the /receipts/process endpoint with the receipt data in the request body.
 The receipt data should be in JSON format and include the following fields:

 retailer: The name of the retailer.
 * purchaseDate: The purchase date in the format yyyy-MM-dd.